Are We What We Eat Down There?

 You have heard it a million times, and here it is again; staying hydrated seems to be the answer to almost everything.

 Just like the skin on your face and hands, dehydration might make the skin on your vulva feel parched or scratchy.
-Drinking enough water (experts recommend a daily intake of 8-ounces) increases lubrication, allows discharges to be released, and corrects the pH balance of vaginal tissues.
+Drinking enough water (experts recommend a daily intake of eight 8oz glasses) increases lubrication, allows discharges to be released, and corrects the pH balance of vaginal tissues.

 The live and active cultures in probiotics balance your pH levels and boost good bacteria, which help ward off infections.
 Before hitting the supplement aisle, consider more natural food alternatives packed with probiotics like yogurt, kombucha, kimchi, and kefir.